Shb743/HT-PY/README.md

 For HTTPS support Open-SSL is required.

+*Note: I have not tested this on windows.

 #Author:Shoaib Omar (C) 2015
 example of website running on HT&PY: http://shoaib.zzzz.io | https://shoaib.zzzz.io *Currently incomplete